Is getting braces a comfortable experience?

 - First Week with Braces

 The initial irritation and discomfort that you felt at the beginning of your orthodontic treatment should disappear after five days.
-Your teeth would have become used to the braces by now and eating will become a lot easier.
-Eating some hard foods can still be difficult for the wearer but you can generally resume your normal eating routine again at this point.
+Your teeth would have become used to the braces by now and eating soft foods will become a lot easier.
+Eating some hard foods can still be difficult for the wearer but you can generally resume your normal eating routine provided you know what to eat with braces and what to avoid.

 - After Each Orthodontic Appointment

 Regular orthodontic appointments are necessary to allow your orthodontist to monitor your braces and change metal or rubber ties, change the archwire as well as make adjustments to your braces.
 Fixed teeth braces tend to move your teeth slowly into better alignment which requires gentle and consistent pressure.
-The first few days after an orthodontic adjustment can be slightly uncomfortable, but remember that this discomfort will quickly fade away.
+The first few days after an orthodontic adjustment can be slightly uncomfortable, but remember that this discomfort will quickly fade away for people getting braces treatment from a top rated orthodontist at Carmel and Briarcliff.

 Dealing with Discomfort